 Everyone should review their credit reports annually and, if necessary, take steps to clean them up—that is, get rid of inaccurate and old information.
-To clean up your credit report, you'll need to order copies of your report from the three major credit bureaus (also called credit reporting agencies), review the reports for inaccuracies or old information, and then ask the credit bureaus to correct the information.
+To clean up your credit reports, you'll need to order copies of your reports from the three major credit reporting agencies (CRAs), review the reports for inaccuracies or old information, and then ask the credit bureaus to correct the information.

-Cleaning up your credit report means getting rid of inaccurate information, outdated information, or fixing anything that is not correct.
-It does not mean getting rid of delinquent accounts that are, in fact, delinquent.
+Cleaning up your credit reports means getting rid of inaccurate information, outdated information, or fixing anything that isn't correct.
+It doesn't mean getting rid of delinquent accounts that are, in fact, delinquent.
 Or getting rid of anything else that has a legitimate right to be on your report.
 If a company claims that it can "repair your credit" or "clean up your credit report" and thereby miraculously boost your credit score, run the other way.
 In fact, when it comes to getting rid of inaccurate and old information on your report, you should be able to do it yourself.

 Yes.
 Most credit reports have some type of error, whether it be the wrong notation on how an account was closed, out-dated information that should no longer appear on your report, or accounts that simply aren't yours.

-Most people will only be concerned with credit reports from the three major credit reporting companies—Equifax, TransUnion, and Experian.
-You are entitled to one free copy from each credit reporting agency (CRA) every 12 months.
-However, in some situations, you can get free copies more often than that.
+Most people will only be concerned with credit reports from the three main CRAs: Equifax, TransUnion, and Experian.
+You're entitled to one free copy from each agency every 12 months.
+Go to AnnualCreditReport.com to get your reports.
+Also, as of 2020, you can get six free credit reports each year, for seven years, from Equifax.
+The free reports are in addition to the one free Equifax report—and the free Experian and TransUnion reports—that you can get each year at AnnualCreditReport.com.
+And, in some situations, you can get free copies more often.
 And you can always pay a small fee for your report, although this usually isn't necessary given all the ways you can get free reports.

 You should order your report from all three, as they often contain different information.
 Some people like to stagger the timing, for example, ordering one from Equifax one month, and then ordering one from TransUnion four months later.
 (To learn more about getting copies of your reports from the three nationwide CRAs, see What's in Your Credit Report?)